MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 1. Save the file.

-You've now configured the required environment variables for your bot app and for SSO.
+You've now configured the required environment variables for your bot app and SSO.
 Next, add the code for handling bot tokens.

 ## Add code to handle an access token